nftstorage/nft.storage/packages/website/pages/docs/client/js.md

 ## Installation and importing

-The [`nft.storage` NPM package][npm-package] can be added to your project with your favorite JS dependency manager:
+The [`nft.storage`][npm-package] NPM package can be added to your project with your favorite JS dependency manager:

 <Tabs>
 <TabItem value="npm" label="NPM">